 While the two above frames are pure mind control imagery, the rest of the video makes everything clearer regarding its true meaning.

-As the large number of screenshots taken from this video suggest, “Hate You” is pretty much a non-stop compilation of Monarch programming imagery.
+As a large number of screenshots taken from this video suggests, “Hate You” is pretty much a non-stop compilation of Monarch programming imagery.
 The members of Ladies’ Code are made to play the role of handlers and slaves, symbolically recreating some of the horrendous torture actual slaves have to live through.
 The chorus, which repeats “I hate you” three times to end with “but I love you”, can be interpreted as MK who despise their sadistic handlers, but that are nevertheless programmed into feeling something resembling love towards them.
 Sick?
 Yes.

-If you’re a regular reader of this site, you can by now easily recognize the specific set of symbols that is used by the occult elite its promote MK culture.
+If you’re a regular reader of this site, you can by now easily recognize the specific set of symbols that are used by the occult elite its promote MK culture.
 Those who are part of the Monarch programming system have created a disturbing culture surrounding it, complete with esthetics and symbols that are now omnipresent in mass media.
 All of this is packaged with catchy tunes and good-looking performers, which causes young people to subliminally associate this culture with positive feelings, even making it fashionable.
 As the above videos prove, this is all becoming increasingly blatant and interpreting these videos through the mind-control lens is almost impossible.

 While the mind-control culture appears to have originated in the United States, the exact same set of symbols and meanings are also present in the booming South Korean pop scene.
 The fact that this is happening proves two things: First, the set of symbols I describe in videos is NOT a result of coincidence.
 It is cohesive imagery that originates from Monarch mind control.
 Second, it is obvious that at the top of all music industries, whether it be in America, Europe or Asia, the same occult elite are promoting the same Agenda.
 Why does Baphomet have to be in all of these videos across the world?
 Because the horned head represents those in power, and those in power are not your locally elected politicians, but a global elite.
 Through these videos, you are being told what the elite believes in and the sick practices it engages in.
 Are people rebelling against this?
 No, quite to contrary, they are dancing to it and paying money to purchase it.
 I guess A-JAX aren’t the only ones who are Insane.